rhoai-rhtap/fbc-utils/README.md

 A cache of existing images (`verified_coordinates`) is used to keep the execution time down for large catalogs.
 Don't commit this file to git if you happen to run the script locally.

-It is a good idea to setup a github workflow to test each commit with this script.
-You also probably want to configure GitHub to make this check block the merge of a PR.
+It is a good idea to setup a github workflow to test each commit with this script, [see this example](https://github.com/rhbk/rhbk-fbc/blob/main/.github/workflows/verify-catalog.yaml).
+You also probably want to configure GitHub to make this check block the merge of a PR, which can be done though branch protection settings.

 ## Updating and releasing the catalog